aldenkane/CITS3403-Website/README.md

 However, this application ships with a test database, app.db.
 No database needs to be built.

-Run the following command, while in your virtual environment:
+To launch the application, run the following command while in your virtual environment:

 ```bash
 python -m flask run